DenTelezhkin/Swarm/README.md

 Well, depends.
 This project is built with simplicity in mind, as well as working on Apple platforms first, and Linux later.
 It works for my use case, but if you have more complex use case, you should look at [scrapy](https://docs.scrapy.org/en/latest/), which has much more features, as well as enterprise support.

+Also, this project is written in Swift, while scrapy is written in Python, which can be both an upside and a downside, depending on where you are coming from.

 ### Why don't you have a built-in mechanism for extracting data?

 This again goes back to simplicity.
 You might like [SwiftSoup](https://github.com/scinfu/SwiftSoup) for HTML parsing or you might like [Kanna](https://github.com/tid-kijyun/Kanna) to use XPath for extracting data.
 Maybe you even need a headless browser to render your web-pages first.
-With current approach, you basically install `Swarm`, and you can use any parsing library you need(if any).
+With current approach, you install `Swarm`, and use any parsing library you need (if any).

 ### Is there a CLI?

 No, and it's not planned.
-Building a Mac app [is trivial nowadays](https://developer.apple.com/documentation/swiftui/app) with just several lines of code, this making a need for CLI obsolete at this moment.
+Building a Mac app [is trivial nowadays](https://developer.apple.com/documentation/swiftui/app) with just several lines of code, thus making a need for CLI obsolete at this moment.

-### What features are planned?
+### What's on the roadmap?

 Depending on interest from community and my own usage of the framework, following features might be implemented: